SystemFw/blog/content/staging/programs-as-values-draft.md

    def pure[A](out: A): Console[A]
    ...
 ```

-and here's our sample program that greets any user with a non-empty
+and here's our sample program that greets any user that has a non-empty
 username:

 ```scala